DSchau/personal-website-2024/src/content/posts/readme.md

 How I build that trust is shown, demonstrated, and embodied over time with my actions, but at a high-level, here are some of the things I value and try to cultivate and demonstrate:

 - **Driving decisions downwards.** Ultimately, it is my role as a leader to create an environment where good decisions happen by those closest to the work.
 Of course I will make decisions, and set just enough top-level strategy to create this environment, but I am successful if I give enough autonomy and authority to those closest to the decision to make it and feel empowered to confidently pursue a direction.
 To use a metaphor: my role as a leader is to draw the shape of an owl.
 Your role, as a member of the team is to help us all draw the rest of the owl.
-- **Over-communicate, especially written.** With a remote culture (API Client team has team members in PST all the way over to IST), I try very hard to ensure that nothing I communicate is surprising.
+- **Over-communicate, especially written.** I try very hard to ensure that nothing I communicate is surprising.
 This is done primarily via writing, sharing documents, and communicating well across timezones and with async-friendly artifacts, leveraging meetings where appropriate to enhance or share important updates.
 A good, written document is the best way to communicate, share, and solicit feedback about an idea.
 - **Feedback is a gift.** I try to actively solicit feedback since as a leader it is not given particularly often.
 I welcome and relish feedback, particularly if it’s something you particularly liked so I can do more of it or something that could be improved so I can do less of it.
 I will try and do the same, although admittedly I will not always have feedback and I only give feedback if I have an observation and something to share.

 ## Expectations of myself